codeforanchorage/2015-Strategic-Plan/README.md

 - Extend our collaborations with the Municipal Transit Dept. and [People Mover](http://www.muni.org/departments/transit/peoplemover/Pages/default.aspx).
 - Collaborate with [Alaska DHSS](http://dhss.alaska.gov/Pages/default.aspx)
 - Collaborate with [Bike Anchorage](http://www.bikeanchorage.org/)
-- Meet with Public Defenders, District Attorney and Court Staff to research how to use tech to improve the Anchorage and Alaska court system.
+- Meet with Public Defenders, District Attornies and Court Staff to research how to use tech to improve the Anchorage and Alaska court system.

 ####With community organizations
 - Create a group of citizen testers similar to the CUT group in Chicago and Oakland